code2exe/aks-cicd-ghac-starter/README.md

 ## How To Use It

-You will first fork this repository into your GitHub account and then clone and navigate to the `infra` directory:
+You will fork this repository into your GitHub account and then clone it to your PC and navigate to the `infra` directory:

 ```bash
 git clone https://github.com/<username>/aks-cicd-ghac-starter.git